fclorenzo/pkreborn-access/README.md

 ]```
 and replacing the existing language Array found on line 327 then saving the file.
 On start-up the game will prompt you to pick either Default or Blindstep as a language.

-Note for mods & terra translation installation: Do not change the names of any file, as it will likely break something.
+Notes for mods & terra translation installation:

+1. Do not change the names of any file, as it will likely break something.
+2. The auto walk mod requires the pathfind mod to be installed to work.

 ## Custom Event Naming (Community Project)